hackerb9/open-spelling-bee/README.md

 # 🐝

-Open source port of New York Times' puzzle game Spelling Bee for the command line.
+Open source port of New York Times' puzzle game [Spelling Bee][NYT] for the command line.

+[NYT]: https://www.nytimes.com/puzzles/spelling-bee "The New York Times Spelling Bee"

 Requires Python 3.x and nothing but standard Python libraries.